blogs.sanpreetsingh.com

 • “Why are you like this?”

-5) The Phone Third-Partner situation
+5. The Phone Third-Partner situation

-6) The “We’re Fine” Drift
+6. The “We’re Fine” drift

 No big fights.
 No big betrayals.
 Just gradual emotional disengagement.

-Let’s be real: modern marriage often runs like a startup with no funding and infinite deadlines.
+Modern marriage often runs like a startup with no funding and infinite deadlines.

-Stress + bandwidth collapse
+Stress and bandwidth collapse

 • “What’s the solution?”